- Cancer Information

 - Take anti-nausea medicine as prescribed by your doctor before your treatment session.

-- Avoid strong odours.
+- Avoid strong smells.
 Keep your distance if co-workers are eating strong-smelling food.
 If you work in the food, hairdressing or construction industries and are affected by strong smells, ask for other tasks.

 - Chew gum or suck on ice cubes throughout the day.

-- Try eating food with ginger, which can ease nausea.
+- Try eating food with ginger, which can improve nausea.

-- Breathe deeply and gently through your mouth if you feel like you’re going to vomit, or go outside to get some fresh air.
+- Breathe deeply and gently through your mouth if you feel like you’re going to vomit, or go outside for some fresh air.

 - Keep a sick bag close to you or sit near the bathroom so you can get there quickly if needed.